The Definition Of Friendship

 Friendship can be defined in terms of a hierarchical structure of layers.
 As friendships evolve, they progress to the next “layer.”
 When a friend ranks up, personal boundaries can be removed, providing additional growth opportunities.
 Below is the layer format that I use.

-Family Friend: Some friends and even good friends never meet my family.
-For a “good friend” to evolve into a “family friend”, my family (i.e., my wife) must also accept the individual as a friend.
-If a baseline friendship is created, it is then expected to develop into a “good friend.”
-After my wife and I both considered this individual a “good friend,” that would escalate the friendship status to “family friend.”
-This type of friendship yields a substantial return on investment (ROI) for my family because we share the benefits this friend provides, and because this friendship has evolved into a “family friend,” even more boundaries can be safely removed, allowing the friendship to become more intimate.
-More intimacy with a friend who holds high value, with whom you and your partner share a great deal of enjoyment, and who has demonstrated good intentions, is a massive, positive multiplier in life.
+Some friends and even good friends never meet my family, or I do not meet their family.
+For a “good friend” to evolve into a “family friend”, my family must also accept the individual as a friend or vice versa.
+This type of friendship yields a substantial return on investment (ROI) for a family because they now share the benefits this friend provides, and because this friendship has evolved into a “family friend,” even more boundaries can be safely removed, allowing the friendship to become more intimate.

-Family: Over time, family friends can become your family.
+Over time, family friends can become your family.
 Held to the same status or standard as your bloodline.
 It's hard to say when this happens, but you will know when/if this occurs.
 Over time, family friends can show relentless support.
 Seeing you through your ups and downs.
-To me, a friendship is initially dominated by value, but as it evolves, it's the “good intentions” that transform a friend into a family member.
-Good intentions and enjoyment highly dominate this chapter of a friendship, and the value in that is something money can't buy.
 Some may argue that this stage of a friendship is one of the most valuable assets a human can possess.
 It is home.
+It is safety.